feimosi/baguetteBox.js/README.md

   animation: 'slideIn'  // 'slideIn'|'fadeIn' - Animation type
 }
 ```
-`buttons: 'auto'` hides buttons on touch-enabled devices and when only one image is displayed.
+`buttons: 'auto'` hides buttons on touch-enabled devices or when only one image is displayed.

 ## Compatibility